benasegall/pe-projects/projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 10 22
+Solved a problem but mainly today my focus was on revising my website and my first project based on my teams suggestions.
+It went well :)

+# 10 21
+Solving problems from Exersises for programmers and getting accostomed to php function methods.
+Working to include as many as I can to further understand these methods.

+# 10 20
+Working with templates in PHP using if / if-else statments.
+Figuring out how to implement styles with these new values.

 # 10 17
 Today I read about psuedocode, how it is used to help engineers conceptualize problems and there solutions.
 Test plans.
 Inputs, processess, outputs.
 Test again.
 Test Driven Developement (TTD)